amodrojs/amodro-lifecycle/README.md

 # amodro-lifecycle

 JS module loader lifecycle engine.
-Not a module system iteself, but a building block used to construct a specific module system.
+Not a module system itself, but a building block used to construct a specific module system.

 Still in early development, but it is promising.